 Earnings for workers in the High Peak continue to be below that for those in Great Britain and in the East Midlands.
-Women's earnings are lower than men's in all regions.
+Women's earnings are lower than men's in all regions but have increased at a greater rate than mens since the last monitoring period.